Saudi blogger Raif Badawi goes on prison hunger strike | DW | 20.09.2019

 Former Canadian Justice Minister Irwin Cotler reported that the Saudi authorities were "intensifying their ill-treatment" of the 35-year-old Badawi.

-"As part of their cruel crackdown, they've just confiscated his books & crucial medication," said Cotler, who serves as head of the Montreal-based Raoul Wallenberg Center for Human Rights.
+"As part of their cruel crackdown, they've just confiscated his books & crucial medication," tweeted Cotler, who serves as head of the Montreal-based Raoul Wallenberg Center for Human Rights.

 Read more: From Badawi to Khashoggi: Freedom of speech in Saudi Arabia

-Saudi authorities arrested Badawi on the charge of "insulting islam" in 2012.
-Badawi had criticized the kingom's theocentric system and urged "freedom and respect" for differing ideas in his blog.
+Saudi authorities arrested Badawi on the charge of "insulting Islam" in 2012.
+Badawi had criticized the kingdom's theocentric system and urged "freedom and respect" for differing ideas in his blog.

 Eventually, Badawi was sentenced to 10 years in prison, 1,000 lashes, and a fine.
-He received his first set of 50 lashing in a public whipping in 2015.
-Since the begining of his imprisonment, he reportedly went on hunger strike on at least two occasions.
+He received his first set of 50 lashes in a public whipping in 2015.
+Since the beginning of his imprisonment, he reportedly went on hunger strike on at least two occasions.

-Badawi's wife Ensaf Haidar sought refugee in Canada with their three children.
-She continues to advocate for the blogger's release.
+Badawi's wife, Ensaf Haidar, sought refugee in Canada with their three children.
+She continues to advocate for her husband's release.

-In a rare rebuke to Riyadh this week, US Vice President Mike Pence urged Saudi Arabia to free Badawi, whom he described as one of defenders of religious liberty "despite unimaginable pressure."
+In a rare rebuke to Riyadh this week, US Vice President Mike Pence urged Saudi Arabia to free Badawi, whom Pence described as one of the defenders of religious liberty "despite unimaginable pressure."

 Ensaf Haidar, wife of blogger Raif Badawi, who was sentenced to 1,000 lashes by a Saudi court, appeared at DW's Berlin headquarters to accept the Freedom of Speech Award.
 She announced the creation of a new foundation.
 (11.09.2015)